anshumitts/Machine-Learning/README.md

 This is not a commercial softwware nor it is meant for any research endeavour.
 This is only meant for education.

-Note: Documentation for evey algorithm is present in each subfolder
+Note: Documentation for each algorithm is present in each subfolder